-The United Nations has expressed it’s continous interest in Nigeria’s 2015 General Election with a second visit to the Presidential Candidate of Nigeria’s main opposition party, the All Progressives Congress, APC, General Muhammadu Buhari.
+The United Nations, UN has expressed it’s continuous interest in Nigeria’s 2015 General Election with a second visit to the Presidential Candidate of Nigeria’s main opposition party, the All Progressives Congress, APC, General Muhammadu Buhari.

 The UN Secretary General, Mr. Ban Ki Moon who was represented by the Under Secretary General, Mr. Jeffrey Feltman said the purpose of the visit was to get an update on the preparations for the forthcoming election in Nigeria.

 The UN has visited various political parties and Nigeria’s electoral commission to create awareness of the need for peaceful and credible elections.